 The FBC also provides a free to air television service.
 Our programmes focus on issues faced by the people of Fiji on a daily basis.
 As the national broadcaster, FBC TV carries immense community service responsibility which is reflected in the content of the network.
 Along with our commercial TV programmes, we also have high quality local programmes such as documentaries, social programmes and more.
 These not only inform and educate the masses, but also mould the younger generation for the future.”

-FBC is wholly government-owned with a two-member board of directors appointed by its shareholders.
+FBC is wholly government-owned with a four-member board of directors appointed by its shareholders.

 Fiji Broadcasting Corporation In Year 2012